NYC Construction Accident Lawyers

 Struck by an Object

-Many major construction accidents are caused by falling objects, such as site debris, or moving objects/machinery.
+Many major construction accidents are caused by falling objects, such as site debris or moving objects/machinery.
+Forklift and crane accidents may also fall into this category.

 Electrocution

 Electrocution is death from electric shock.
 Such accidents are common on worksites where there are building code violations.
+When electric shock accidents aren’t fatal, they may result in severe pain, burns, internal injuries, and more.

 Caught-In or Caught-Between Accidents

-A common example is when a worker gets caught between a forklift and a wall.
-Another example would be having your arm (or another body part) caught in a piece of machinery.
+These major construction accidents involve one or more moving objects.
+A typical example is a worker caught between a forklift and a wall.
+Another example would be having an arm (or another body part) caught in a piece of machinery.

-Other Common Types of Construction Accidents
+Other Types of Construction Accidents

-Some other common construction accidents are:
+Other common construction accidents include:

 • Fires